ryanjsuh/sleep-gpt/README.md

 ## SleepGPT

 Retrieval-Augmented Generation (RAG) demo using 10K+ peer-reviewed research articles about sleep deprivation.
 Provides search interface and chat interface to efficiently provide answers to user search results.
-Used by Stanford researchers.
+Used by Stanford researchers (originally created in March 2022).

 General Use Cases:
 - Conducting background research in preparation for literature reviews, identifying gaps in current research, or performing meta-analyses